-- (a) whether the whole or only part of the appeal is opposed and if only a part, which part; - (b) whether any conditions of approval contemplated in section 54 of an application are opposed and which conditions; - (c) whether the relief sought by the appellant is opposed; - (d) the grounds for opposing the appeal including any finding of fact or conclusions of law in dispute; - (e) a clear statement of relief sought on appeal.
+- (a) whether the whole or only part of the appeal is opposed and if only a part, which part; - (b) whether any conditions of approval of an application are opposed and which conditions; - (c) whether the relief sought by the appellant is opposed; and - (d) the grounds for opposing the appeal including any finding of fact or conclusions of law in dispute; - (e) a clear statement of relief sought on appeal.

-145 Screening of appeal
+139 Screening of appeal

-- (1) When the appeal authority receives a Notice of Appeal, it must screen such Notice to determine whether: - (a) It complies with the form approved by the Council; - (b) it is submitted within the required time limit; and, - (C) the appeal authority has jurisdiction over the appeal. - (2) If a Notice of Appeal does not comply with the form approved by the Council, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period. - (3) If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within th specified time period, the appellant's appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly. - (4) If the Notice of Appeal is received by the appeal authority after the required time limit has expired, the party seeking to appeal is deemed to have abandoned the appeal and the appeal authority will notify the parties in writing. - (5) If the appeal relates to a matter that appears to be outside the jurisdiction of the appeal authority, it must notify the parties in writing. - (6) The appeal authority may invite the parties to make submissions on its jurisdiction and it will then determine, based on any submissions received, if it has jurisdiction over the appeal and must notify the parties in writing of the decision. - (7) The provisions of this section apply, with the necessary changes, to a notice to oppose an appeal contemplated in section 144.
+(1) When the appeal authority receives a Notice of Appeal, it must screen such Notice to determine whether:

+- (a) the person or party submitting the appeal fulfils the requirements to qualify as an appellant - (b) It complies with the form approved by Council; - (c) it is submitted within the required time limit; and, - (d) the appeal authority has jurisdiction over the appeal.

+(2) If a Notice of Appeal does not comply with the form approved by Council, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period.

+(3) If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within the specified time period, the appellant's appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly.

+(4) If the Notice of Appeal is received by the appeal authority after the required time limit has expired, the party seeking to appeal is deemed to have abandoned the appeal and the appeal authority will notify the parties in writing.

+(5) If the appeal relates to a matter that appears to be outside the jurisdiction of the appeal authority, it must notify the parties in writing.

+(6) The appeal authority may invite the parties to make submissions on its jurisdiction and it will then determine, based on any submissions received, if it has jurisdiction over the appeal and must notify the parties in writing of the decision.

+(7) The provisions of this section apply, with the necessary changes, to a notice to oppose an appeal contemplated in section 138.

-Part D: Parties to an Appeal
+Part D: Parties to Appeal

-146 Parties to appeal
+140 Parties to appeal

-- (1) The parties to an appeal before an appeal authority are: - the appellant who has lodged the appeal with the appeal authority in accordance with section 51(1) of the Act and this Chapter; - (b) the applicant, if the applicant is not the appellant as contemplated in paragraph (a); - (c) the Municipal Planning Tribunal that or the Land Development Officer who made the decision; - (d) any person who has been made a party to the proceeding by the appeal authority after a petition to the appeal authority under section 45(2) of the Act to be granted intervener status.
+(1) The parties to an appeal before an appeal authority are:

+- (a) the appellant who has lodged the appeal with the appeal authority in accordance with section 51(1) of the Act and this Chapter; - (b) the applicant, if the applicant is not the appellant as contemplated in paragraph (a); - (c) the Municipal Planning Tribunal that or the official authorised by the municipality as contemplated in section 35(2) of the Act who made the decision; - (d) any person who has been made a party to the proceeding by the appeal authority after a petition to the appeal authority under section 45(2) of the Act to be granted intervener status.

-147 Intervention by interested person
+141 Intervention by interested person